Sydney Harbour Bridge

 - World's Longest Bridge Spans

-- Sydney Travel Online - Sydney Harbour Bridge
+- Sydney Travel Online, Sydney Harbour Bridge

-- Bridges over the Tyne
+- Newcastle's Bridges and the Tyne River

 Listen, look and play